Keith Scholey: Career

-Scholey graduated from Bristol University with a degree in zoology in 1978 and subsequently completed a PhD in zoology at the same university.
-In 1983, he began working as a researcher at the BBC Natural History Unit on the David Attenborough series The Living Planet.
+In 1983, Scholey began working as a researcher at the BBC Natural History Unit on the David Attenborough series The Living Planet.
 He rose to become a producer in this BBC department, making programmes for The Natural World and Wildlife on One series as well as for Attenborough's award-winning series The Private Life of Plants.
 He also created and produced the original series of Big Cat Diary, which has continued for over a decade, began and series produced the Wildlife Specials and became the series editor of Wildlife on One.

-In 1998, Scholey became the Head of the Natural History Unit.
-During his four-and-a-half-year tenure, the NHU made the memorable David Attenborough series State of the Planet and The Life of Mammals, and also The Blue Planet, Andes to Amazon and Wild Africa.
-The department also reinvented its live broadcasting creating The Abyss - Live and Springwatch.
+In 1998, Scholey became the head of the Natural History Unit.
+During his four-and-a-half-year tenure, the NHU made the David Attenborough series State of the Planet and The Life of Mammals, and also The Blue Planet, Andes to Amazon and Wild Africa.
+The department also reinvented its live broadcasting, creating The Abyss - Live and Springwatch.

-In 2002, Scholey became the Controller of Specialist Factual for the BBC's Factual and Learning division.
+In 2002, Scholey became the controller of specialist factual for the BBC's Factual and Learning division.
 With responsibility for Science, Arts, Business, History, Religion as well as Natural History departments, he oversaw programmes with a range from landmark programming including, Auschwitz, Planet Earth, Egypt, Supervolcano and The Power of Art to the classic long-running series of Horizon, Timewatch, Natural World, and arena and live events including the funeral of Pope John Paul II.